The Apprentice (British TV series) series 16

 The sixteenth series of British reality television series The Apprentice (UK) premiered on 6 January 2022 in the UK on BBC One.
-It is the first series to be broadcast since the COVID-19 pandemic, with filming originally planned to begin in spring 2020, however the pandemic forced the BBC to postpone production until the following year.
+Prior to the phased return, it is the first series to be broadcast since the COVID-19 pandemic, with filming originally planned to begin in spring 2020, however the pandemic forced the BBC to postpone production until the following year.
 The BBC instead aired six special compilation episodes featuring highlights from previous series which aired from 1 October to 5 November 2020.
 The series features sixteen candidates and sees Tim Campbell, the winner of the first series replace Claude Littner as Lord Sugar's aide, after Littner suffered an injury whilst cycling.
 The candidates for the sixteenth series were revealed on 4 January 2022, two days before the show's premiere.

 Due to a double firing after the tenth task, for the time first since the eighth series the interviews stage featured four candidates, as opposed to the usual final five.
 It's also the only series not to feature the "discount buying task", which has been a staple since the first series.
 As well, for the first time the final four interview candidates were all women.
 The series ended on 24 March 2022 with Harpreet Kaur winning the £250,000 investment.
 Kathryn Louise Burn finished as the runner-up.